TheSmartMonkey/create-angular-app/README.md

 Simple Angular template with lazy loading that fallows google architecture recommendation

-There is readmes in each folder to explain you there role
+There is READMES in each folder to explain you there role

 ## Installation